-III.
+II.
 Additional requirements, expectations, screening criteria and selection procedures

 - A. Applications are accepted only via ERAS.
 Only complete applications are reviewed.
-Complete ERAS applications must include: - Medical School Transcript - Three Letters of Recommendation - Personal Statement - Step I USLME report (COMLEX not accepted) - Curriculum Vitae - Applicants currently in another post-graduate training program must include a letter from their current Program Director in ERAS - B. We participate in the American Urological Association sponsored Early Match Program for Urology to fill each new class of residents on the standard annual academic cycle. - C. The DOU reviews all applications received via ERAS.
+Complete ERAS applications must include: - Medical School Transcript - Three Letters of Recommendation - Personal Statement - Step I USLME report (COMLEX not accepted) - Curriculum Vitae - Applicants currently in another post-graduate training program must include a letter from their current Program Director in ERAS - B. We participate in the Society of Academic Urologists/American Urological Association sponsored Early Match Program for Urology to fill each new class of residents on the standard annual academic cycle. - C. The DOU reviews all applications received via ERAS.
 The DOU Residency Program does not practice or tolerate illegal or unethical discrimination in any form.
 We do not arbitrarily exclude international graduates or those from osteopathic schools from our application review process.
-Nor do we base any aspect of our application review process on matters of race, color, creed or religion, disability, gender, age, national origin, sexual orientation, gender identity or expression, marital status, military obligations, or any other legally protected status nor other considerations aside from appropriate medical education and the overall merit of an applicant's qualifications for training in Urology. - D. Applicants to the program must be physically capable of performing all clinical care duties and procedures routinely required of urologists both during training and in practice to be considered for appointment. - E. At the day of interview, all applicants will be asked to sign the UW Health GME Applicant Acknowledgement and Attestation form, which will be stored in the permanent file of each matched candidate.
+Nor do we base any aspect of our application review process on matters of age, race, color, creed or religion, disability, sex, marital status, national origin, ancestry, arrest, or conviction record (unless substantially related to job duties), sexual orientation, gender identity or expression, military obligations, or any other legally protected status, nor other considerations aside from appropriate medical education and the overall merit of an applicant's qualifications for training in Urology. - D. Applicants to the program must be physically capable of performing all clinical care duties and procedures routinely required of urologists both during training and in practice to be considered for appointment. - E. At the day of interview, all applicants will be asked to sign the UW Health GME Applicant Acknowledgement and Attestation form, which will be stored in the permanent file of each matched candidate.
 Applicants will also be provided a sample appointment letter, a copy of this policy and the Resident and Fellow Handbook. - F. Exceptions to III.A.
 III.B. and III.C. may be made at the discretion of the Program Director with permission from the DIO under unusual circumstances, i.e., an unexpected open position in the residency due to loss of a current resident.

-IV.
+III.
 Selection